Documentation

 4. If the original manuscript used special rendering on heads or titles that can be removed globally, use find and replace to replace the character styles with Default Paragraph Font.

-Compose Footnotes and Endnotes
+Scribe Footnotes and Endnotes

-Compose Lists
+Scribe Lists

-If the document has list paragraphs that use Microsoft Word's automatic numbering/bulleting feature, convert the note markers to live text before being composed.
+If the document has list paragraphs that use Microsoft Word's automatic numbering/bulleting feature, convert the note markers to live text before being scribed.
 Pick one of the following approaches based on the quantity and type of lists.

 • Skip List Paragraphs, Refine in Hub: When refining documents, the Digital Hub will convert the first six levels of Word lists to nl and ul list styles up to nl5 and ul5.
 Levels beyond this will be converted to p, with an alert given.
-Skip composing list paragraphs at this stage if you intend to use this feature.
+Skip scribing list paragraphs at this stage if you intend to use this feature.

 • your document has very deep list levels (seven or more levels)